Docs

 }'

-event_family: "system" is required. previous_user_id is required for identify events specifically.
+event_family: "system" and previous_user_id are both required for identify events.

 Then update localStorage and continue tracking under the real ID: